juancastillo0/valida/README.md

 # valida

 Validators for Dart and Flutter.
-Includes a code generator for validating classes and functions.
+Create field, params and object validators from code annotations.

 ## Getting Started